Azure in CSP

 CSP partners provide technical and billing support for their resellers and customers.
-In the event that the CSP partner requires support from Microsoft, they can create a case through the Partner Center.
+In the event the CSP partner require support from Microsoft, they can create a case through the Partner Centre.
 Please note that resellers and customers will not be able to get support directly from Microsoft – only the CSP partner has this ability.

 There are two models of the CSP programme available for resellers who work directly with commercial customers:

-- Single-tier Cloud Solution Provider: For partners with MSP or solutions businesses that are able to bill and support their customers at scale.
+- 1-tier Cloud Solution Provider: For partners with MSP or solutions business that are able to note and support their customers at scale.

-- Two-tier reseller: For partners looking to resell Microsoft Cloud services by leveraging a two-tier Cloud Distribution Partner’s billing, support and value-added services.
+- 2-tier reseller: For partners looking to resell Microsoft cloud services by leveraging a 2-tier Cloud Distribution Partner’s billing, support, and value-added services.

-Microsoft also recognises Two-tier Cloud Distribution Partners who recruit, enable and grow a cloud reseller channel at scale.
-This option is only available to partners with a proven track record with Microsoft and a reputation for excellence.
+Microsoft also recognises 2-tier Cloud Distribution Partners who recruit, enable, and grow a cloud reseller channel at scale.
+This option is available only to partners with a proven track record with Microsoft and a reputation for excellence.
 Selection is by nomination.